Business Names and Trademarks

 Think of your company's legacy.
 Don't choose anything too trendy.
 Your business name needs to sound good in twenty years.

 Get Help From a Trademark Attorney

-An attorney may not help you come up with the perfect name for your company, but you may need professional legal help when securing a trademark or protecting your brand.
-If you need help navigating the often-complicated world of trademark law while starting your business, consider speaking with a trademark attorney or business and commercial lawyer for expert advice.
+An attorney may not help you develop the perfect name for your company.
+Still, they can give you legal advice on securing a trademark or protecting your brand.
+If you need help navigating the often-complicated world of trademark law while starting your business, consider speaking with a trademark attorney or business and commercial lawyer.